KotlinFoundation/kotlinfoundation.github.io/src/pages/news/kmp-contest-winners/index.md

+--
-# Kotlin Multiplatform Contest: Announcing the Winners
+title: "Kotlin Multiplatform Contest: Announcing the Winners"
+date: 2025-02-04 10:00
+coverImage: "./social.png"
+socialImage: "./social.png"
+---

 Held annually by the Kotlin Foundation, the [Kotlin Multiplatform Contest](https://kotlinconf.com/contest/) invites students and recent graduates to showcase their skills and explore multiplatform development.
 Participants create cross-platform apps that run on Android, iOS, desktop, web, and server, demonstrating the versatility of the Kotlin Multiplatform technology.